YDIN/branding/docs/recommendations.md

 # 11. Recommendations do matter

-It's easy to say their fake or irrelevant, but in a networked economy like LinkedIn, recommendations from right kind of persons can support your personal brand and build your credibility significantly.
+It's easy to say they're fake or irrelevant, but in a networked economy like LinkedIn, recommendations from right kind of persons can support your personal brand and build your credibility significantly.

 ![recommendations](pics/recommendations.png)